Scout Lake

 • Scout Lake is a scenic natural lake within the Mt.
 Jefferson Wilderness

-• Excellent opportunities for water activities at 3,700 feet altitude
+• Excellent opportunities for water activities at an altitude of 3,700 feet

-If you are looking for an idyllic lake for swimming in Central Oregon, there really is a no better option than the small scenic Scout Lake nestled in the Deschutes National Forest, a mile south of Suttle Lake.
+If you are looking for a scenic lake for swimming in Central Oregon, Scout Lake is a small alpine lake located in the Deschutes National Forest, about a mile south of Suttle Lake.

-Due to sanitation and safety concerns and because no outlet exists, dogs are not allowed in the swimming area.
+Due to site management rules, pets are not allowed in the designated swimming area.

 Scout Lake Day Use